dimitri/pginstall/README.md

 See the *Build System* section for details about the relative *path* to be found in the *Manifest*.

+The specific archive format is morally equivalent to a *tarball*, which format exactly is in use is part of the HTTP header, using one of the following *content-type* values:

+  - `application/zip`
+  - `application/gzip`
+  - `application/x-tar`
+  - `application/x-rar-compressed`

+Other types are accepted, provided that they are automatically handled by the [libarchive](http://www.libarchive.org/), and are expected to be received under the `application/octet-stream` *content-type*.

 ## The `pginstall` Repository Server